AI & Automation

 By comparison, 43% of customers are more likely to buy something from a brand after a good customer service experience.

 Brands waste resources by focusing on things that aren’t important to customers.
-Instead of taking the time to identify what aspects of engagement are most important to customers, brands have opted to put resources into all methods which have the potential to boost engagement.
+Instead of taking the time to identify what aspects of engagement are most important to customers, brands have opted to put resources into all methods that have the potential to boost engagement.
 For example, our survey found that 44% of brands believe recommending products based on preferences or past purchases is important, but only 11% of customers felt the same.

 Rather than trying to do everything that could boost engagement, brands should focus on addressing the most critical customer service issues.
 In our survey, responding to questions promptly with personalized and helpful answers was the most commonly noted quality of customers’ favorite brands (75%).